AndreiPashkin/python-tempo/docs/source/usage.rst

 PostgreSQL
 ==========

-The library provides domain types and functions, that represents lirary's classes and their methods, which has similar to Python's methods signatures.
+The library provides domain types and functions, that represents library's classes and their methods, which has similar to Python's methods signatures.

 .. note::
-   They are actually bindings to Python library, not imlementations from scratch, that's why user required to have Python library installed and available for import from PL/Python procedures.
+   They are actually bindings to Python library, not implementations from scratch, that's why user required to have Python library installed and available for import from PL/Python procedures.